Merinorus/fff/README.md

-# fff - the flexible flight finder
+# fff - the Flexible Flight Finder

-Find the cheapest flight with more flexible dates than online flight comparators.
+Find the cheapest round-trip flight with more flexible dates than online flight comparators.

-Search is done as following:
+Round-trip search is done as following:

+- Source and destination airports
-- How many nights for your travel (ex: between 9 and 15 nights)
+- How many nights you want to stay (ex: between 12 and 15 nights)
-- A date range (ex: between 1/01/2023 and 1/05/2023)
+- The date range you can potentially travel (ex: from January 2023 to August 2023)

+You can also specify:

+- Allow nearby airports
+- How many stops at most (direct only, one stop, unlimited)
+- Number of passengers (you can specify adults, seniors, students, children...)
+- How many baggages per passenger (carry-on and checked)

 # How to run